-Holiday entitlement will be pro-rated based on 25 days per annum (increasing to 30 days after 2 years' continuous service) and 12 public and privilege holidays.
+Holiday entitlement will be pro-rated based on 25 days per annum and 12 public and privilege holidays.

 Within your current role, if you have already attained annual leave of 30 days by dint of service with the NI or GB Civil Service, your holiday entitlement will be 30 days from your commencement date (pro-rated).